 - Lec-Rec-Lab: (0-0-3)

-Introduces hand building ceramic techniques, including coil, slab, and pinch.
+Introduces hand building ceramic techniques, including coil, slab, pinch and wheel throwing.
 The goal is to allow students to be individually creative through experimenting with the possibilities in three-dimensional form.
 Historical, contemporary, functional and sculpture processes will be explored.

 - Credits: 3.0